chainguard-dev/edu/content/chainguard/chainguard-images/reference/ntpd-rs/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Ntpd-rs"
+    parent: "ntpd-rs"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Ntpd-rs** Image.
+This page shows detailed information about all public variants of the Chainguard **ntpd-rs** Image.

 ## Variants Compared
 The **ntpd-rs** Chainguard Image currently has 2 public variants: